IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_syllabus.md

 * Schedule your time (keep a calendar of some sort)
 * Come to the weekly project critique on Wednesdays and your individual meetings on time.
 * Participate in project critiques and discussions.
 Be vocal.
-* Present your work during project critiques at least twice during the course of the semester.
-* Meet, individually, with the professor on a weekly basis during your scheduled time to discuss your project progress.
 * Consult slack at least once a week for up to date info
 * Maintain a weekly, dedicated, project website
 * **Back up your work constantly**